mirko-felice/gradle-plugin-testkit-core/README.md

 }
 ```

-The plugin provides a set of properties/methods, using a DSL.
+The plugin provides a set of properties/methods, using two main DSL.

 ##### Required

 No required property/method.
-That means no tests.
+That means no tests will be run.

 ##### Optional